Meet the Board: Kirk Stambler

 How do you see the relationship between speculative fiction and real-world space policy development?

-Speculative science fiction allows us to dream of possibilities and treat them as if they are real.
+Speculative science fiction allows us to dream of possibilities and then look for ways to make them real.

 What inspires you about the planetary Sunshade project?